mills32/M3D-for-PlayStation-Portable/README.md

 **<ins>AMGLib:</ins>** This is a heavily modified version of the original, I added a lot of functions here.
 Thanks again to Andresmargar for creating this.

+**<ins>OPENTRI:</ins>** I just used the particle system from this lib, because I could not make it work from the library included in pspsdk.

 I added a lot of stuff to AMGLib and fixed a lot of bugs (I think) OSLib is untouched.